Keith Anthony Morrison: Publications and curatorial work

 Morrison has curated many other exhibitions, including "Magical Visions," an exhibition of 10 international African-American artists, at the University of Delaware Museums, 20012.
-The exhibition included art by Terry Adkins, Sonya Clark, Mel Edwards, Sam Gilliam, Barkley L. Hendricks, Kalup Linzy, Odili Odita, Karyn Olivier, Faith Ringgold, and William T. Williams.
+The exhibition included art by Terry Adkins, Sonya Clark, Melvin Edwards, Sam Gilliam, Barkley L. Hendricks, Kalup Linzy, Odili Odita, Karyn Olivier, Faith Ringgold, and William T. Williams.
 Morrison curated The Curator's Eye III: 'Ceremony in Space, Time and Sound,' Multimedia and Performance Art in Jamaica, National Gallery of Art, Kingston, Jamaica, in 2008.
 The exhibition included 14 Jamaican artists, some living abroad but most at home.
 The exhibition included more traditional art, such as painting, sculpture, and ceramics, and newer kinds of art, such as video and performance art.
 Morrison's idea was to show that Jamaica was a source of some new art ideas, comparable to anywhere in the world.
 The exhibition was accompanied by a catalog, which Morrison wrote, describing the exhibition's concept and articulating ideas in it.
 The catalog included a biography of each artist.

 In 1999 Morrison traveled to Cuba and, with the help of the Ludwig Foundation of Cuba, organized an exhibition of contemporary Cuban artists, which he toured to the US and exhibited at San Francisco State University.
 The exhibition, accompanied by a catalog the curator wrote, included lithographs, photographs, videos and film.

-In 1985, Morrison curated Art in Washington and Its African American Presence: 1940-1970, an exhibition of more than 60 artists and more than 50 works of African art at the Washington Project for the Arts Gallery in Washington, DC.
+In 1985, Morrison curated, Art in Washington and Its African American Presence: 1940–1970, an exhibition of more than 60 artists and more than 50 works of African art at the Washington Project for the Arts Gallery in Washington, DC.
 The 60+ artists were American, African, Caribbean, European, and others of mixed heritage.
 He borrowed their art from Howard University, the Barnett Aden Collection, the Corcoran Gallery of Art, the Phillips Collection, and private collectors.
 The 50+ African works were classical pieces he borrowed from the Smithsonian Institution.

 Working with Warren Robbins, founding Director of the Museum of African Art, Smithsonian Institution, Morrison conceived an exhibition that linked African Art, African-American art, art by Caucasians in the USA, the art of the Caribbean, European art, and art of South America.
 The exhibition and accompanying researched book-length color catalog, which Morrison wrote, revealed the important contribution to American art that was made by Howard University and the Barnett-Aden Gallery in the development of not only African-American art, or even American art, but world art in general.
 The exhibition included artists from countries such as Brazil, Cuba, Ethiopia, France, Germany, Haiti, Nigeria, Sudan, Switzerland, the USA and the UK and showed the global scope of thinking that originated among African-American artists, curators, and scholars of the era, such as W. E. B. DuBois, Langston Hughes, Alain Locke, James Porter, Alonzo Aden and James Herring.
 Some, including the Washington Post and the Washington Times, called it one of the most important exhibitions in the history of Washington.